ai-agents-for-beginners

 """Function middleware that logs function execution."""

-# Pre-processing: Log before function execution
+# Pre-processing: Log before the function run

 print(f"[Function] Calling {context.function.name}")